taiscarvalho/water-meet-mining/README.md

-# Unveiling Water Allocation Dynamics
-## A Text Analysis of 25 Years of Stakeholder Meetings
+# Unveiling Water Allocation Dynamics: A Text Analysis of 25 Years of Stakeholder Meetings

 This repository contains the text data analysed in the paper "Unveiling Water Allocation Dynamics: A Text Analysis of 25 Years of Stakeholder Meetings" and provides an interactive visualization of the sentences extracted from the meeting minutes.
 Features: